A step-by-step guide to hosting a static website on Google Cloud Storage for better performance at a lower cost.

 Update CNAME Record

-Finally, you got to point your domain to Google Cloud storage using CNAME record.
+Finally, you got to point your domain to Google Cloud storage using a CNAME record.

 Once domain CNAME is resolving to c.storage.googleapis.com, you can try accessing the URL to confirm working as expected.